Events and Groups March 2023

 For more information contact: Audrey Wiggins, Secretary, 788692 email@example.com or Mary Stephenson, President, 788232

 Christian Vision for Men

 The Christian Vision for Men group has monthly breakfasts at the Angler's Arms.
-Our next breakfast will be on Saturday 25th February at 8.30am.
-Our speaker that morning will be one of our own members, John Marshall, who will speak on the subject “Stepping outside my comfort zone”.
+Our next breakfast will be on Saturday 25th March at 8.30am.
+Our speaker that morning will be Phil Roberts from Sheffield.
+Phil at one time was Britain's strongest man, and so he will be telling his life story as a Christian.
 The charge for those attending each breakfast is £9.

 For more information and to book a place, please contact